top1944/duckuments/docs/atoms_40_exercises/40_exercise_image_pipeline.md

 ### Drawing primitives

-To draw the line segments specified in a map file, use the `render_segments` method from the `BaseAugmenter` class:
+To draw the line segments specified in a map file, use the `render_segments` method defined in the `Augmenter` class:

-    from duckietown_utils import BaseAugmenter

-    class MyAugmenter(BaseAugmenter):
+    class Augmenter():
                 .
                 .
                 .